makogirls/GPT-medscape-case-challenge/README.md

-# Comparative Analysis of Multimodal Large Language Models GPT-4o and o1 Versus Clinicians in clinical case challenge questions: Retrospective Cross-Sectional Study
+# Comparative Analysis of Multimodal Large Language Models GPT-4o and o1 vs Clinicians in Clinical Case Challenge Questions

-This repository contains the code and sample datasets used in our paper titled "Comparative Analysis of Multimodal Large Language Models GPT-4 Omni and o1 Versus Clinicians in Real-World Clinical Scenarios".
+This repository contains the code and sample datasets used in our paper titled "Comparative Analysis of Multimodal Large Language Models GPT-4o and o1 vs Clinicians in Clinical Case Challenge Questions".

 ---